Am I the only one feeling sorry for Brooklyn Beckham?

 While no family should ever be turned into the butt of the internet’s joke, the reason this story is generating so much glee is because we’ve had Brand Beckham shoved down our throats for decades.
 And if we feel like that, imagine how Brooklyn feels.
 This has been his entire existence since he was born.

 As his statement put it: “My family values public promotion and endorsements above all else.
 Brand Beckham comes first.
-Family ‘love’ is decided by how much you post on social media, or how quickly you drop everything to show up and pose for a family photo opp …” We’ll never know how true or false that claim is.
-Either way, few can deny that Brooklyn has been forced to maintain a certain façade by dint of who his parents are.
+Family ‘love’ is decided by how much you post on social media, or how quickly you drop everything to show up and pose for a family photo op…” We’ll never know how true or false that claim is.
+Either way, few can deny that Brooklyn has been forced to maintain a certain facade by dint of who his parents are.

 What if Brooklyn didn’t want to be famous?
 Was he ever given that choice?
 Growing up with paparazzi and media attention is one thing when it revolves around your parents.
 But if they’re not actively protecting you from that limelight – and instead pushing you into it to uphold their own image – is it any wonder you might one day want to make choices of your own?